Thaddeus Stevens: Final months and death

 When Congress adjourned in late July, Stevens remained in Washington, too ill to return to Pennsylvania.
 Stevens was in pain from his stomach ailments, from swollen feet, and from dropsy.
 By early August, he was unable to leave the house.
 He still received some visitors, though, and correctly predicted to his friend and former student Simon Stevens (no relation) that Grant would win the election.
 On the afternoon of August 11, his doctor warned that he would probably not last through the night.
 His longtime housekeeper and companion, Lydia Hamilton Smith, his nephew Thaddeus, and friends gathered by him.
 Two black preachers came to pray by him, telling him that he had the prayers of all their people.
 He sucked on ice to try to soothe the pain; his last words were a request for more of it.
-Thaddeus Stevens died on the night of August 11, 1868, as the old day departed.
+Thaddeus Stevens died on the night of August 11, 1868.

 President Johnson issued no statement upon the death of his enemy.
 Newspaper reaction was generally along partisan lines, though sometimes mixed.
 The Detroit Post stated that "if to die crowned with noble laurels, and ... secure of [recte in] the respect of the world ... is an end worthy the ambition of a well spent life, then the veteran Radical may lie down with the noblest of the fathers to a well contented sleep."
 The New York Times stated that Stevens had "discerned the expediency of emancipation, and urged it long before Mr. Lincoln issued his proclamation" but that after the war, "on the subject of Reconstruction, then, Mr. Stevens must be deemed the Evil Genius of the Republican Party.
 The [Franklin, Louisiana] Planter's Banner exulted, "The prayers of the righteous have at last removed the Congressional curse!
 May ... the fires of his new furnace never go out!"